 Mt.
 Olive Cemetery

-Savannah was a graduate of Morris Brown University and subsequently became a teacher in 1916.
-By 1919, she was a teacher at the Holmes Institute on Fort Street in downtown Atlanta.
-Rev. B. R. Holmes was the president of this Institute for homeless children.
-Savannah and Rev. Holmes married in 1920.
+Savannah Barnes was a graduate of Morris Brown University and subsequently became a teacher in 1916.
+By 1919, she was a teacher at the Holmes Institute for homeless children on Fort Street in downtown Atlanta.
+In 1920, Savannah married Rev. B. R. Holmes, the president of the Institute.
 After her death in 1927, her obituary stated that she was “for many years an active member of Big Bethel church, a member of the alumni association of Morris Brown University.
 She was among the most cultured of our race.”
-It also stated that “she spent her life doing missionary work among the more unfortunate; she was a valuable assistant to her husband, Rev. B. R. Homes, in the management of the affairs of the Holmes Institute.”
-Her marble headstone has an open book on top, symbolic of her education.
-It also has gates opening up to a distant star, which represents heaven, a reward for her years of dedication to her church and community.
+See her headstone before and after recent repairs here.

 Meanwhile, Essie Davis worked as a maid in the Buckhead community and was a young woman in her 20s when she died in 1928.
 Historian Bill Bell has described the symbolism on her headstone: “The parents’ grief is reflected by the lamb at the top of the marker, which is a symbol of innocence or a child.
 The heart around her name on the front of the marker means she has gone from being surrounded by her parents’ love to rest in God’s love.”
 Obituary and death certificate research indicates that Essie Davis was a widow at her young age; her husband, Matthew Davis, was buried at the same cemetery in 1925.